$12,450 a year.

 Brown College of Court Reporting is a private institution, so it has the same tuition for residents of Georgia as it does for residents from other states.

 Tuition at Brown College of Court Reporting has the same tuition for international students as for those from out of state.

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way. .
 The real cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
 To save money, many students choose to use books from the library or buy used textbooks and materials.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+The majority of colleges charge some yearly fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
 Full-time undergrads at Brown College of Court Reporting can expect to pay around $495 in fees every year they are enrolled.